 Got a child inspired by the stars above?
 Show him how to make his own greeting cards covered with stars and constellations ... using potato stamps!

-First graders are imaginative story-builders.
+Children are imaginative story-builders.
 Create a shoebox habitat with your child to put those budding creative instincts to good use.